Barosaurus: Classification

 The systematics (evolutionary relationships) of Diplodocidae are becoming better established.
 Diplodocus has long been regarded as the closest relative of Barosaurus.
 Barosaurus is monospecific, containing only the type species, B. lentus, while at least three species belong to the genus Diplodocus.
 Another diplodocid genus, Seismosaurus, is considered by many paleontologists to be a junior synonym of Diplodocus as a possible fourth species.
 Tornieria (formerly "Barosaurus" africanus) and Australodocus from the famous Tendaguru Beds of Tanzania in eastern Africa have also been classified as diplodocines.
 With its elongated neck vertebrae, Tornieria may have been particularly closely related to Barosaurus.
 The other subfamily of diplodocids is Apatosaurinae, which includes Apatosaurus and Supersaurus.
-The early genus Suuwassea is considered by some to be an apatosaurine, while others regard it as a basal member of the superfamily Diplodocoidea.
 Diplodocid fossils are found in North America, Europe, and Africa.
-More distantly related within Diplodocoidea are the families Dicraeosauridae and Rebbachisauridae, found only on the southern continents.
+More distantly related within Diplodocoidea are the families Dicraeosauridae and Rebbachisauridae.